mauringo/autostart-bluetooth-snap/README.md

-# Snapp to autostart bluetooth at boot
+# Snap to autostart bluetooth at boot

 ## Why?
 Using Ubuntu Core devices it is not always possible to access via SSH. furthermore, bluez usually doesn't start up the bluetooth at boot.
 In the worst cases is not even possible to access the device via SSH.